W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iv-healing-as-release-from-rear/index.md

 {% if showCommentary %}
 ::: details Commentary
 (8–12) When we fall into this ego trap of denial we are forgetting that one cannot leave this world of illusion without *first* correcting these illuusions on the level where our belief is placed.
 The goal of *A Course in Miracles* is to transform the world not to transcend it, which is the step belonging to God when He lifts us back to Himself after all our misperceptions have been corrected by the Holy Spirit.
 While the Course places great emphasis on saving time, time is *not* saved through denial , but through  undoing our guilt in our relationships where it is the most pwerfully projected.
-(Wapnick, F.A.J., p.
+(Wapnick, FAJ, p.
 111.)

 (8–12) Once deluded into believing the phenomenal world is real, one must inevitably make physical and/or psychological suffering real as well.
 However, because we believe our bodies are the locus of our experience, *A Course in Miracles* does not ask us to deny our bodiy experiences in this world, or the experiences of others.
 Such denial merely serves the ego by having made something terrible appear to be real and external to our minds, thereby protecting the thought of guilt that *is* the only problem. … [this] passage … highlights its gentle practicality, even within the context of an uncompromising non-dualism.
 (Wapnick, L.D.N.C., p.
 561–562.)

-(8–13) …highlights his gentle practicality, even within the context of an uncompromising non-dualism… (Wapnick, A.A.C., p.
+(8–13) …highlights his gentle practicality, even within the context of an uncompromising non-dualism… (Wapnick, AAC, p.
 290.)

 (8–13) Thus we are asked to respect the power of our minds to make illusions more powerful than truth, so that over time we can use this power to change our minds about truth and illusion.
-(Wapnick, A.A.C., p.
+(Wapnick, AAC, p.
 290.)

 (10–11) Jesus of *A Course in Miracles* speaks of living and teaching in the world, *in the world’s terms*, a world that he never denigrates nor dismisses, though he clearly insists to us is illusory.
 (Wapnick, FCTL, p.
 40.)